Published:

 Key takeaways

-• Correctly categorizing security deposits as liabilities (not income) and separating CapEx from OpEx safeguards you against costly IRS reallocations.
+• Correctly categorizing security deposits as liabilities (not income) and separating CapEx from OpEx protects you against costly IRS reallocations.

-A Chart of Accounts is the organized index of every financial category in your business, serving as the backbone for your balance sheet and profit and loss (P&L) statement.
-For real estate investors, a generic business COA is insufficient because it lacks the nuance required for property-specific tracking, tenant liabilities, and real estate tax codes.
-A well-structured CoA provides real-time visibility into owners' equity and loan-to-value (LTV) ratios, which are essential for refinancing decisions and investment strategy adjustments.
+A chart of accounts (CoA) is an organized index of all financial categories in your business, serving as the backbone of your balance sheet and profit and loss (P&L) statement.
+For real estate investors, a generic business chart of accounts is insufficient because it lacks the nuance required for property-specific tracking, tenant liabilities, and real estate tax codes.
+A well-structured CoA provides real-time visibility into owners' equity and loan-to-value (LTV) ratios, which are essential for refinancing decisions and adjustments to investment strategy.

 • Assets: What you own (Properties, Cash, Escrow Accounts).